Somalisa Expeditions: Our full report

 A reinvention of a classic Hwange safari camp, Somalisa Expeditions opened at the start of 2017.The camp sits among a grove of acacia trees in a private, 150km² concession in the heart of Hwange National Park, and offers a friendly if relatively simple safari experience.

 Inside the tents, polished wooden floors and green canvas walls exude a rustic, natural feel, balanced by some smart and stylish teak furnishings, while mesh windows allow light and fresh air into the room.
 The semi-outdoor en-suite bathroom at the back of the tent is a slightly more solid structure of wood and corrugated metal, with a space between the walls and the canvas roof.
-Despite simple building materials and the presence of a bucket shower (we suspect for novelty rather than necessity, especially since there’s a flush toilet), copper fittings, lavish toiletries and fluffy towels instil their own charm and feeling of comfort.
+Despite simple building materials and the presence of a plumbed shower, flush toilet, copper fittings, lavish toiletries and fluffy towels instil their own charm and feeling of comfort.

 Back in camp, Somalisa Expeditions’ main area matches the simple but stylish design of the tents, with its lounge and dining area on a raised wooden deck.
-A small swimming pool brings welcome relief from the heat during the later months of the year, though you may have company: the pool is also favoured by the park’s famous herds of elephant, which much prefer the crystal clear water to that in the more natural waterhole in front of camp.
+A former swimming pool provides welcome relief from the heat for the park’s famous elephant herds, which much prefer the crystal clear water to that in the more natural waterhole in front of camp.

 Activities from Somalisa Expeditions – game drives and walking safaris – usually take place within the concession, but can also venture further into Hwange.
 All are led by fully licensed, knowledgeable and, in our experience, enthusiastic guides.
 Our guide didn’t mind staying with us in the rain to watch lion on a kill; in fact I’d say he almost encouraged it.